-1. What is a short-term restricted service licence ("SRSL")?
+2. What is a short-term restricted service licence ("SRSL")?

-- 1.1 An SRSL is a short-term radio licence broadcast on AM or FM analogue radio, granted for coverage of events, religious festivals or for trial broadcasts in preparation for applying for a longer-term licence. - 1.2 SRSLs are usually granted for a maximum of 28 consecutive days and are for small-scale community use.
-The service is restricted in both coverage and duration to make optimal use of the radio spectrum, and to satisfy as far as is practicable the level of demand from applicants. - 1.3 SRSLs are generally issued on demand on a first-come, first-served basis (except in periods of high demand, see section 5), subject to the conditions for their issue being met (as set out in these notes for applicants) and a suitable frequency being available. - 1.4 An individual or organisation may usually be granted a maximum of two SRSLs within any period of twelve consecutive months, in the same area of the UK.
-However, Usually only one licence per applicant per year will be granted within Greater London area and other areas within the M25.
+- 2.1 An SRSL is a short-term radio licence broadcast on AM or FM analogue radio 1, granted for coverage of events, religious festivals or for trial broadcasts in preparation for applying for a longer-term licence.
+2 - 2.2 SRSLs are usually granted for a maximum of 28 consecutive days and are for small-scale community use.
+The service is restricted in both coverage and duration to make optimal use of the radio spectrum, and to satisfy as far as is practicable the level of demand from applicants. - 2.3 SRSLs are generally issued on demand on a first-come, first-served basis (except in periods of high demand, see section 4), subject to the conditions for their issue being met (as set out in these notes for applicants) and a suitable frequency being available. - An individual or organisation may usually be granted a maximum of two SRSLs within any period of twelve consecutive months, in the same area of the UK.
+Usually only one licence per applicant per year will be granted within Greater London area and other areas within the M25.
 This is due to extremely limited frequency availability in this area.
 There should usually be a minimum period of four months between the end of a licensee's licence and the start of the same licensee's next licence.
-The exceptions to this are very low power FM in-stadium SRSLs (see section 7).

-However, where a licence applicant has already held two licences, within the previous 12 months, or is applying for a licence within four months of a previous one, we will consider the likelihood that a further licence grant will in practice negatively affect others wishing to broadcast, having particular regard to the power levels required and the nature of the service being licensed.
-We will prioritise applications from those who have not held a licence within the previous four months and have not held two licences (or one licence if within the M25) in the previous 12 months, as an exception to our usual first come first served approach (see sections 3.1 and 3.2).
+The exceptions to this are very low power FM in-stadium SRSLs (see section 6). - 2.5 However, where a licence applicant has already held two licences (or one licence if within the M25) within the previous 12 months, or is applying for a licence within four months of a previous one, we will consider the likelihood that a further licence grant will in practice negatively affect others wishing to broadcast, having particular regard to the power levels required and the nature of the service being licensed.
+We will prioritise applications from those who have not held a licence within the previous four months and have not held two licences (or one licence if within the M25) in the previous 12 months, as an exception to our usual first come first served approach (see sections 3.1 and 3.2). - 2.6 More information on other types of broadcast radio licences that are available, including application forms and guidance notes for applicants, can be found on our website.